 Cognitive Behavioral Therapy (CBT) is a well-known type of talking therapy.
 It can be useful depending on your personality and situation or presenting issue – CBT looks for practical ways to improve your state of mind in the here and now.

 At Leone Centre, we offer CBT integrated with different therapeutic approaches.
 We offer short term solution focused short-term counselling where appropriate integrated with our broader integrative relational philosophy to break unhelpful thought patterns and cycles that maybe have become ingrained or habitual over time.

 How does divorce counselling work?

 Separation occurs for different reasons and brings up a number of different issues and new needs.

-Our one to one and couple’s counsellors can support you, as a couple or individually whilst you are going through the legal, emotional and logistical aspects of the process, as well as the more personal and existential issues associated with separation.
+Our one-to-one and couple’s counsellors can support you, as a couple or individually whilst you are going through the legal, emotional and logistical aspects of the process, as well as the more personal and existential issues associated with separation.

 Should you have issues or problems with the therapist’s practice, we strongly encourage you to discuss them with your therapist within the contractual working alliance and work through them together – this can be an important and integral part of the therapeutic process.
-We hope that any disagreements or dissatisfaction or concerns can be discussed with your therapist to find resolution and understanding.
+We hope that any disagreements or dissatisfaction or concerns can be discussed with your therapist to find a resolution and understanding.

 If the dissatisfaction with the therapist persists after talking with the therapist, Leone Centre will offer support.
 Both client and therapist can contact Leone Centre to step in as a third party as a next step to find a resolution.